 An organism also known as the water flea, Daphnia is an environmental model species used for the study of ecotoxicity.
 This freshwater crustacean is especially used in biological studies to determine aquatic toxicity.
 It is easy to culture, and several can be developed at once, leading to efficiency in the testing arena, and it aligns with the 3Rs research practices.
-In this article, we'll explain what you need to know about the environmental model.
+In this article, we'll answer the question of what is Daphnia and what you need to know about this environmental model.

 What is Environmental Modeling?